-The Life/form® Venipuncture and Injection Training Arm Simulator will provide years of trouble-free usage, the skin and veins can be readily replaced when needed.
+Although this arm will provide you with long trouble-free usage, the skin and veins can be easily removed and replaced when needed, providing literally, a brand new arm.
 The life of the replaceable skin and veins will be prolonged by utilizing smaller needle sizes (such as 20- to 25-gauge).
 However, if instruction with larger needle sizes is required, this can be done; the skin and veins will merely need to be replaced sooner.
-The Skin and Vein Kits are available through Nasco (see page 10 for list of supplies).
+The Skin and Vein Kits are available through Nasco (see list of supplies).